frank-emrich/freezeml-pldi2020-artifact/README.md

 description of the (minor) differences between the types shown by Links and those shown in Table 14.

-There are two ways to verify that the programs from `examples.txt` type-check in Links with the correct types:
+There are two ways to verify that the programs from `examples.tests` type-check in Links with the correct types:

 ### Testing via REPL